need4swede/wiki-go/data/documents/playback/trident-player/hdr/document.md

 ### Apple TV 4K

-All Apple TV 4K models support:
+All Apple TV 4K models support HDR10, HLG, and Dolby Vision.
-- HDR10
-- HLG
-- Dolby Vision

 The original Apple TV HD (4th generation) does not support HDR.

 ### TV Requirements

-For full HDR support, your TV should:
-- Support the HDR format of your content
+- Your TV needs to support the HDR format of the content
-- Have HDR enabled on the connected HDMI input
+- HDR has to be enabled on the HDMI input your Apple TV is connected to
-- Be connected via HDMI 2.0 or later
+- HDMI 2.0 or later

 ### HDMI Cable

-For reliable 4K HDR and Dolby Vision:
-- Use **Premium High Speed** or **Ultra High Speed** certified HDMI cables
-- Poor or damaged cables can cause HDR failures, sparkles, or blackouts
-- For 4K/60Hz HDR, Ultra High Speed cables are recommended
+For 4K HDR and Dolby Vision, use a Premium High Speed or Ultra High Speed certified HDMI cable.
+Poor cables cause sparkles, blackouts, or HDR failures.
+For 4K/60Hz HDR, Ultra High Speed is recommended.